cgrindel/rules_swiftformat/README.md

 ### Test

 The tests that `rules_swiftformat` defines will compare the formatted files in the output directory to the files in the workspace/source directory.
 If they do not match, the test fails.
+As you might expect, the tests only run when `bazel test` is invoked for a Bazel package.

 ### Update